 We can really talk about mass tourism in Kuta.
 Since the locals are well aware of what the backpackers want, they keep coming up to us (for a taxi, for a sexy massage, for cheap beautiful girls, to buy weed or mushrooms, to rent a scooter, to buy souvenirs, to take surf lessons…).
 Anyway… wanna go clubbing to see what it’s like?
 You have plenty of options, especially on Raya Legian street!
 The most popular club is the Sky Garden, with its three floors!
 But there’s also the Soka, the Wet Club, the Viaipi, the Engine Room, the Bounty discotheque, the Paddy’s Pub… All next to one another.
 But there are also dozens of bars.
 You get it, this street is extremely loud in the evening, all the commotion is unbearable!

 Why does it happen in Kuta?
 And not somewhere else?
 First off, flights from Australia are extremely cheap!
 There are not Australians only, but they represent a vast majority of the backpackers in this town.
 Also, Kuta is just next to the airport, which means you don’t have to cross the whole island when you get in Bali.
 And we can say Kuta is a midpoint of the island.
-Indeed, Kuta is not far from Ubud, from Seminyak, from Canggu, from Sanur (the port from which you can go to Nusa Penida and Nusa Lembogan)…
+Indeed, Kuta is not far from Ubud, from Seminyak, from Canggu… It’s also close to Nusa Penida, a beautiful island!
+You better get there than spend some time in Kuta!
+If you’re willing to go, here’s where to stay in Nusa Penida!

 All right… What if I stopped moaning and try to see the good side of Kuta?
 Cause yeah, Kuta is not hell on earth, there are good things there.
 First off, staying there is soooooo cheap!!!!!!
 It’s incredible how low the cost of living is over there.
 The shock is even bigger when you arrive from Singapore!
 But even compared to Thailand, Cambodia, Malaysia… Nothing is expensive!
 You can sleep in a hostel with breakfast for 3 euros per night, you can have your own room, again with breakfast included for 6 euros per night!
 You can get a good dish for one or two euros!
 A guy cut my hair and my little beard, and I just paid one euro!
 And as I said earlier, booze is not expensive at all!